Table of Contents

 Do Babies Cry If They Have A Wet Diaper?

-Newborns and infants may cry if they have a wet diaper, but this certainly isn’t the only reason why they may cry (other reasons include being too cold or warm, hungry, stressed, overtired or even misplacing their pacifier).
+Newborns and infants may cry if they need a diaper change, but this certainly isn’t the only reason why they may cry (other reasons include being too cold or warm, hungry, stressed, overtired or even misplacing their pacifier).

 In addition, not all babies cry when they have a wet diaper or have pooped, so it’s best not to reply on this as your sole indicator of whether or not your baby needs a diaper change.